SWOOP: Top-k Similarity Joins over Set Streams: Related Work

-Shen et al.~\cite{Shen2014} introduce SCase, a generic framework for computing the top-$k$ most similar pairs over sliding windows on streams of objects.
-The similarity function is supplied by the user; no optimizations specific to sets are included.
-SCase uses four data structures for maintaining the stock: binary trees for the stock (i) sorted by similarity and (ii) sorted by end time, and (iii) for storing the skyband boundary; (iv) a heap for the reconstruction of the three trees.
+Shen et al.~\cite{Shen2014} introduce SCase, a generic framework for computing the top-$k$ most similar pairs over sliding windows of object streams.
+The similarity function is supplied by the user, and no optimizations specific to sets are included.
+SCase uses four data structures for maintaining the stock: binary trees for the stock (i) sorted by similarity and (ii) sorted by end time, and (iii) for storing the skyband boundary; and (iv) a heap for the reconstruction of the three trees.
 We only need the first two data structures.
-We further require fewer operations and less memory, as we incrementally maintain the data structures rather than reconstructing them for each new set on a stream.
-In our experiments we conduct a detailed comparison with this approach.
+We further require fewer operations and less memory, as we maintain the data structures incrementally rather than reconstructing them for each new set on a stream.
+We conduct a detailed empirical comparison with this approach.

 A number of studies (e.g.,~\cite{Pripuzic2015,mouratidis2006continuous}) compute top-$k$ queries over streams of objects with a fixed score.
 All objects have the same lifetime, which is determined by a sliding window.
-In our setting, the lifetime of an object (pair of sets) is determined by the lifetime of two sets and varies between objects, which poses additional challenges compared to these algorithms.
+In our setting, the lifetime of an object (pair of sets) is determined by the lifetime of two sets and varies between objects, which poses additional challenges compared to what is supported by these algorithms.

 Ilyas et al.~\cite{DBLP:journals/vldb/IlyasAE04} compute top-$k$ join queries in relational databases.
 Tuples are joined on equality and are ranked based on the rank of the joined tuples.
 Furthermore, the algorithm requires static input.
-In our setting, the sets (tuples) do not have any rank associated with them.
-We compute the rank solely on the pair of sets (joined tuples).
-Our join result changes based on the contents of the sliding window.
+In our setting, the sets (tuples) have no rank associated with them.
+We compute the rank solely on the pairs of sets (joined tuples).
+Our join result changes based on the content of the sliding window.
 Therefore, this algorithm cannot be applied in our setting.